Kane (wrestler): Storyline with Lita (2004–2005)

-Kane and Matt Hardy faced one another in a "Till Death Do Us Part" match at SummerSlam, with Lita obliged to wed the victor.
+Kane and Matt Hardy faced one another in a "Till Death Do Us Part" match at SummerSlam on August 15, with Lita obliged to wed the victor.
 Kane defeated Hardy at SummerSlam, and "married" Lita on the August 23 episode of Raw.
 Although he was attacked by Hardy during the ceremony, he gained the upper hand and ultimately chokeslammed Hardy off the stage.
-A week after the wedding, General Manager Eric Bischoff gave Kane and Lita the wedding gift of choosing any match that Kane wanted at Unforgiven.
+A week after the wedding, General Manager Eric Bischoff gave Kane and Lita the wedding gift of choosing any match that Kane wanted at Unforgiven on September 12.
 Shawn Michaels was chosen and defeated Kane in a no-disqualification match at Unforgiven.
 The next night, on the September 13 episode of Raw, Kane accidentally fell on Lita during a match with the debuting Gene Snitsky, who hit him on the back with a steel chair, ostensibly causing Lita to miscarry.
-Kane turned face by seeking revenge against Snitsky for causing the death of his child but lost to Snitsky in a steel chain match (which was selected by the fans) at Taboo Tuesday.
+Kane turned face by seeking revenge against Snitsky for causing the death of his child but lost to Snitsky in a steel chain match (which was selected by the fans) at Taboo Tuesday on October 19.
 Kane was sidelined for several months after Snitsky crushed his larynx with a chair during the match.
 This storyline gave Jacobs time to complete his role in the film, See No Evil.

-Kane returned in January 2005, defeating Snitsky at New Year's Revolution.
-After WrestleMania 21, Kane and Lita reconciled with one another and began antagonizing Lita's rival Trish Stratus.
-This led to a match between Kane and Stratus' hired bodyguard Viscera at Backlash that was won by Kane.
+Kane returned by defeating Snitsky at New Year's Revolution on January 9, 2005.
+Kane and Lita reconciled with one another and began antagonizing Lita's rival Trish Stratus.
+This led to a match between Kane and Stratus' hired bodyguard Viscera at Backlash on May 1 that was won by Kane.
 Lita later turned on Kane and started an on-screen relationship with her real-life boyfriend at the time Edge.
-This led to a feud between Kane and Edge, whom Kane defeated at Vengeance despite interference from Snitsky.
+This led to a feud between Kane and Edge, whom Kane defeated at Vengeance on June 26 despite interference from Snitsky.
 The feud ended when Edge defeated Kane in a Stretcher match on the July 25 episode of Raw.